 Please call 847-888-5000, ext.
-5032 or visit u-46.org/schoolboard for more information and a schedule of meetings.
+5032 or visit the U-46 Board of Education website at u-46.org/schoolboard for more information and a schedule of meetings.
 Board of Education policies can be reviewed on the District website, in the principal's office, and at any public library.